Th3R3ality/GeometrizeToGTA/README.md

 <br>

-> i vibecoded this with grok and copilot in about 3 hours (got it working on my last message 🙏), removed the styling so grok could digest it better
+> i vibecoded this with grok and copilot in about 3 hours (got it working on my last message 🙏), removed the styling so grok could digest it better (readded with chatgpt)
 > originally made by Flashback-GTA and then modified by tabbygarf (https://tabbygarf.club/) which is where i got the source from all, credits to them